lbain/lucybain/source/blog/2015/04-23-js-amd-commonjs.md

 *And what makes it special?*

 The "module" part should be clear enough since both CommonJS and AMD focus on linking modules together.
-And the "definition" part is about how it's a standard, rather than a library.
+And the "definition" part is about how it’s a standard, rather than a library.
 However a key difference for AMD is the "asynchronous" bit.
 AMD loads each distinct module asynchronously for web performance.
 Instead of having one *giant* file with everything in it which causes a slow load time, you can load only the files you need, only when you need them, all asynchronously.
 Slick, huh?

-*So then what's special about CommonJS?*
+*So then what’s special about CommonJS?*

 CommonJS loads modules synchronously.
 My understanding is that this is better for server-side (Node.js) development.
 Again, CommonJS is a standard but it focuses more on JS out of the browser than AMD.

-*That's it?
+*That’s it?
 Async vs. Sync?*

 Sort of.
 Of course the syntax for both is different too.
-Let's look at how to use each.
+Let’s look at how to use each.

 ## Syntax

 **CommonJS**

-We'll start with CommonJS since it's a bit easier to read.
+We'll start with CommonJS since it’s a bit easier to read.

 *Part 1: math module*